-Figure 7-16: k-factor Geometry Correction
+Figure 7-17: k-factor Geometry Correction

 k - factor Geometry Corr. - This correction factor corrects the size of the flow cell's body, based upon the measurements of the internal pressure and temperature sensors.
 The factor will only be considered if the meter is equipped with the pressure and temperature sensor and when this function is enabled.
-Enabling should be done with the software package SonicExplorer, in Configure - Correction - Geometry This is useful if the process conditions differ significantly from the conditions during the calibration process since both high pressure and high temperature results in an increase in the tube cross-section and a change in path lengths and angles.
+Enabling should be done with the software package SonicExplorer, in Configure - Correction - Geometry k-factor GeomCorr.
+A is for the Axial Path (if applicable)

+This is useful if the process conditions differ significantly from the conditions during the calibration process since both high pressure and high temperature results in an increase in the tube cross-section and a change in path lengths and angles.